MicrosoftDocs/altspace-vr/altspace-vr/tutorials/interactable-spawner.md

 keywords:
 ---

-# Using the interactable spawner
+# Using the Interactables Spawner

 The Interactables Spawner allows you to place interactable items in your event, world, or home-space.
 Please note, this feature is currently part of our [Early Access Program](../world-building/early-access.md) and will not be available unless you have opted in through your Main Menu.